songokas/arduino-heating-control/libraries/Catch2/docs/configuration.md

 ## main()/ implementation

     CATCH_CONFIG_MAIN      // Designates this as implementation file and defines main() CATCH_CONFIG_RUNNER    // Designates this as implementation file

 Although Catch is header only it still, internally, maintains a distinction between interface headers and headers that contain implementation.
 Only one source file in your test project should compile the implementation headers and this is controlled through the use of one of these macros - one of these identifiers should be defined before including Catch in *exactly one implementation file in your project*.

-# Reporter / Listener interfaces
+## Reporter / Listener interfaces

-    CATCH_CONFIG_EXTERNAL_INTERFACES  // Brings in neccessary headers for Reporter/Listener implementation
+    CATCH_CONFIG_EXTERNAL_INTERFACES  // Brings in necessary headers for Reporter/Listener implementation

 Brings in various parts of Catch that are required for user defined Reporters and Listeners.
 This means that new Reporters and Listeners can be defined in this file as well as in the main file.